Reconstruction of Sound Field through Diffusion Models: Proposed Solution

 \subsection{Architecture}

 Palette exploits the U-Net architecture\cite{ronneberger2015u}, which was originally proposed for multimodal medical image segmentation.
-In particular, the network has been enhanced with modifications proposed in recent works and is based on the $256 \times 256$ class-conditional U-Net model used in \cite{saharia2022palette}.
-However, for the purpose of the task we are addressing and following the approach proposed \cite{saharia2022palette}, the architecture we are employing does not present class-conditioning but rather an additional conditioning of the input data via concatenation \cite{saharia2022palette}.
+In particular, the network has been enhanced with modifications proposed in recent works and is based on the $256 \times 256$ class-conditional U-Net model used in \cite{nichol2021improved}.
+However, for the purpose of the task we are addressing and following the approach proposed \cite{saharia2022palette}, the architecture we are employing does not present class-conditioning but rather an additional conditioning of the input data via concatenation \cite{saharia2022image}.

 Even though, in principle, the method is able to reconstruct any arbitrary sound field, we focus on the reconstruction of the magnitude of room transfer functions (RTFs), which correspond to the Fourier transform of the impulse response of a room, measured in positions $\mathbf{r} \in \mathcal{D}_o$ and computed as in \eqref{eq:fourier_transform}.
-The input to the network is composed by the concatenation of the RTFs magnitude matrix $\mathbf{P} \in \mathbb{R}^{32 \times 32}$ and a frequency embedding $\mathbf{F}$.
+The input to the network is composed by the concatenation of the RTFs magnitude matrix $\mathbf{P}$ and a frequency embedding $\mathbf{F}$.

 Similarly to the approach proposed in \cite{saharia2022palette}, in correspondence of the unknown data points in $\mathbf{P}$, the RTF magnitude value is replaced with noise coming from a Gaussian distribution $\mathcal{N}(0,1)$.
-The role of $\mathbf{F}$ is to provide the extra conditioning, needed for the diffusion model to learn how to reconstruct the sound field starting from a noisy version of it.
-The training loss, i.e., the mean squared error, is then computed only on the available measures of the RTFs.
+The role of $\mathbf{F}$ is to provide the extra conditioning, needed for the diffusion model to consistently learn how to reconstruct the magnitude of a room transfer function at a certain frequency, starting from a noisy version of it.
+During the training phase, we restrict the computation of the loss function, i.e., the MSE, only to the the available measures of the RTFs.